WhitakerLab/WhitakerLabProjectManagement/FUNDING_APPLICATIONS/MozillaScienceLabMiniGrant_June2017.md

 Make it easier to replicate analyses.
 Make network analyses more accessible.

 Smoother onboarding.
-Ensure early career researchers can conduct cutting edge neuroimaing analysis in a documented and community supported enviroment.
+Ensure early career researchers can conduct cutting edge neuroimaging analysis in a documented and community supported enviroment.

 Better science.
 Better understanding of the brain!